Dispute resolution services—What to expect

 What next steps can parties expect?

-If all parties agree to participate in ADR
+If all parties agree to participate in alternative dispute resolution

 - draft a dispute resolution proposal and begin planning the logistics of the ADR session;